MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

    :::image type="content" source="../../../../assets/images/submission/validation-guidelines-fail-app-functionality-teams.png" alt-text="Screenshot shows the failed scenario of unrelated app functionality in Teams.":::

-> [!TIP]
->
-> * A video can be the most effective way to communicate why people must use your app.
-A video also is the first thing users see in your listing.
-> * If you choose to provide a video in your app listing, you must turn off ads in YouTube or Vimeo settings before submitting the video link in the Partner Center.
-Videos provided in the app listing mustn't be more than 90 seconds in duration and must only depict the app functionality and integration with Microsoft Teams.
-For more information, see [create a video for your store listing](~/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md#create-a-video). [*Mandatory Fix*]

 </details>

+## Videos

+* A video in your listing can be the most effective way to communicate why people should use your app.
+You can add a URL for your YouTube or Vimeo video.
+* If you have chosen to submit a video as part of your app listing in your Partner Center account, you must ensure the duration of the video is not more than 90 seconds.
+[Suggested Fix]
+* If you have chosen to submit a video as part of your app listing in your Partner Center account, you must turn off advertisements (from your YouTube/Vimeo account settings) before submitting the Video link in the app listing [Mandatory Fix]
+* If you have chosen to submit a video as part of your app listing in your Partner Center account, you must ensure the video showcases your app’s functionality and integration within Teams [Mandatory Fix]
+* If you have chosen to submit a video as part of your app listing in your Partner Center account, you must ensure the video is available as a functional link [Mandatory Fix]

+<br></br>

 ### Privacy policy